-However, there was one game in our group which we just didn’t understand even after several playthroughs.
+However, there was one game in our group that we just didn’t understand even after several playthroughs.
 It’s not even a difficult one!
 One Night Ultimate Werewolf.
-My boyfriend taught this to our group and for some reason we just didn’t get it.
-Everytime we played it just fell apart.
+My boyfriend taught this to our group and for some reason, we just didn’t get it.
+Every time we played it just fell apart.

 The last time we played, he acted as the facilitator for the group and didn’t play himself.
 He marked the start of each round and made it clear what we all had to do and when.
 It was brilliant.
 Now, we all get the rules and how it works.

 So, if your group is struggling to understand a board game even after playing it several times, you can try sitting out a game and facilitating instead.
 It worked for us.

 That’s all folks!
 Hopefully, there are some little nuggets in here that will help you to teach board games to new players.

 The more you teach, the better you’ll be at teaching board games and the faster you’ll go from teaching to playing!